-4.3.3 Project description
+4.3.4 Project description

 Your application must always include a project description.
 It is recommended that you use the DFF project description template, which can be found on DFF's website.
 The project description must not exceed the maximum number of pages and characters (excluding references/bibliography) which is outlined under each funding instrument - regardless of whether the description includes figures/ tables, etc., or not.
-The number of characters stated under each of the funding instruments includes spaces, figure captions, formulas, etc. You must use the font Times New Roman, font size 12, minimum 2 cm margin on the left, right, top and bottom, and line spacing of 1.5.
-Tables and figure captions must be readable by using at least font size 10 and line spacing 1.0.
-No links to external material may be included in the project description.
+The number of characters stated under each of the funding instruments includes spaces, figure captions, formulas, etc. It is important that all of the text is readable.
+In the main text, you must therefore use the font Times New Roman, font size 12, minimum 2 cm margin on the left, right, top and bottom, and line spacing of 1.5.
+You must use minimum font size 10 and line spacing 1.0 if you insert e.g. tables, diagrams, figure captions, footnotes, etc. No links to external material may be included in the project description.